 The beauty was in the balance: rigorous verification without bureaucratic paralysis, privacy protection without eliminating recognition, student creativity within district control.

-“Students operate broadcast cameras, manage lighting, edit in Adobe Premiere, handle audio mixing,” Dawn explained.
+“Students operate broadcast cameras, manage lighting, edit in Adobe Premiere, handle audio mixing,” Fawn explained.
 “They produce our weekly Burro Express news show entirely independently.
 They create music videos, short films, documentary projects.
 Many earn Industry Credentials and Dual Enrollment college credit through our partnerships.”
 They covered school events regularly — football, basketball, theater — but had never had a formal program connecting students with middle school athletics.

-Portfolio development was a major component of the program, Dawn said — students needed real-world projects with actual clients and deadlines.
+Portfolio development was a major component of the program, Fawn said — students needed real-world projects with actual clients and deadlines.
 “You know what this really teaches?
 Accountability chains.
 In professional media, you can’t just create content and release it.
 There are editors, legal reviews, compliance checks.
 Students need to understand that workflow.”

 Risk mitigation: limited scope prevents overwhelming students or staff; a single-sport focus allows protocol refinement before expansion; experienced teacher oversight ensures accountability; district control is maintained at every stage.

 The proposal addressed three simultaneous needs — educational development (real-world portfolio projects for AV students), athletic recognition (professional documentation for athletes making history), and district content (high-quality media created within district control and compliant with all privacy regulations).
-Key features: works within existing MNPS systems, FERPA compliant, minimal resource requirements, scalable design, educational rigor.
+Key features: works within existing DPSD systems, FERPA compliant, minimal resource requirements, scalable design, educational rigor.

 In the days that followed, Aria reflected on the journey.
 A voice-to-text accident had created the 331 Protocol name — her attempt to say “V31” transformed by technology into something clearer: three eyes, one singularity.
 A photographer’s instinct had revealed a gap in educational programming.
 A facility convergence had shown how infrastructure could support innovation.
 A legendary coordinator had made the crucial introduction.
 A superintendent’s vision had created the program that started everything.
 Two AI tools had served complementary roles — Duck.AI as creative brainstorming partner, Claude as systematic documentation powerhouse.
 An AV teacher’s expertise had grounded the proposal in classroom reality.

 But Aria understood the realities.
 School districts move carefully, especially on anything involving student privacy.
 The proposal might face questions, require revisions, need legal review, or simply take time.
 Or it might not happen at all.
 That was okay.
 The process itself had value — the systematic thinking, the community connections, the creative problem-solving, the documentation rigor.
-Even if MNPS declined, the framework existed.
+Even if DPSD declined, the framework existed.
 The 331 Protocol could be adapted for other contexts, other districts, other educational partnerships.

 The 331 Protocol wasn’t just a verification system for student photography.
 It was a case study in how one person with a camera, standing at a historic baseball training event, paying attention to conversations and connections and possibilities, could develop an idea into a framework into a narrative into a proposal that just might change how a district approaches educational partnerships.